Hans Vonk (soccer)

-Johannes Adrianus "Hans" Vonk ([ˈɦans ˈfɔŋk]; born 30 January 1970) is a retired South African professional football goalkeeper of Dutch parentage who last played for Ajax Cape Town FC.
+Johannes Adrianus "Hans" Vonk ([ˈɦans ˈfɔŋk]; born 30 January 1970) is a South African retired professional soccer player who last played for Ajax Cape Town FC.

 Career

 Netherlands

 Vonk began his professional career at RKC Waalwijk where he made 25 appearances in three seasons.
 He became first-choice goal keeper for FC Wageningen, but was forced to leave after just one season, when the club went bankrupt and ceased to exist.
 Vonk returned to North Brabant where he played for FC Den Bosch, before joining his first club RKC, this time as their first keeper.
 His breakthrough came with his transfer to sc Heerenveen, a club on the rise.
 They reached a domestic cup final in 1996–97 and finished second in the league in 1999–2000, resulting in UEFA Champions League football the next season.
 After eight years, Vonk was approaching the autumn of his career.
 He left Heerenveen to become third-choice goalkeeper for Ajax behind Maarten Stekelenburg and Bogdan Lobonț.
 In a surprising turn of events, Vonk managed to play 26 games in two seasons.